 I know what some of you are thinking: UGG boots are ugly and overpriced.
-Well, yes, some of them are but there are actually some very nice boots made by UGG Australia that don’t look like bear paw casts (which, incidentally, is the name of an UGG rip-off brand).
-These higher end models can be pricey but now there’s a way to save up to 24% on UGG boots purchases online: TopCashback is currently offering 11% cash back at the online UGG store.
+Well, yes, some of them are.
+But there are actually some very nice boots made by UGG Australia that don’t look like bear paws (which, incidentally, is the name of an UGG rip-off brand).
+These higher end models can be pricey.
+But now there’s a way to save up to 24% on UGG boots purchases online: TopCashback is currently offering 11% cash back at the online UGG store.
 This doesn’t just apply to merchandise – gift card purchases qualify for cash back too.
 If you don’t already have an account, you can earn $15 by using my TopCashback referral link to sign up.
 Once you earn at least $10 cash back, you’ll get the $15 sign-up bonus.

-To save more than 11% on your UGG store purchase, simply double dip by going through the cash back portal twice – once to buy an UGG store gift card with a 2% cash back card and then again to buy merchandise using the previously purchased gift card.
-TopCashback is offering the highest payout at the UGG store, so even at just 11% cash back you’re getting a good deal.
+To save more than 11% on your UGG store purchase, simply double-dip by going through the cash back portal twice.
+Once to buy an UGG store gift card with a 2% cash back card and then again to buy merchandise using the previously purchased gift card.
+TopCashback is offering the highest payout at the UGG store, so even at 11% you’re getting a good deal.
 E-gift cards are also available and can take up to 48 hours to process (though mine took less than 24 hours).

 The 24% savings generated from stacking gift cards and using a 2% cash back credit card can add up to a substantial amount if you’re looking to buy a pair of the more high-end boots.
 These models are actually very well made and last a long time.
 I bought a pair back in 2008 and they’re still in great shape, even though I’ve gotten caught in the rain a few times while wearing them.